The dividend yield is a key metric for investors looking to gauge the income potential of their investments.

 A high dividend yield could also indicate a declining stock price: The dividend yield of a stock is often higher when its price is falling, so you should evaluate the reason behind the downward trend.

-Access dividend yield and thousands of other metrics on companies globally on TIKR.
+Access dividend yield and thousands of other metrics on over 100,000 global stocks with TIKR.
 Sign up for free now!